RONAKPATELLLLLLL/Weird-Working-Hacks/README.md

 #Hacks For everything you Need Them For

-How to Use:

-1. Click on the hacks you want

-2. Go to the How to Use for those hacks

-3. Click on the How to Use

-4. Follow the instructions exactly
 <p align="center">Cheats made by someone who knows more about what they're doing</p>
-<h2 align="center">Check out the <a href="https://github.com/Minesraft2/Blooket-Cheats/tree/content">content branch</a> for more cheats</h2>
-<h3 align="center"><a href="https://discord.gg/QznzysxvX4">Support Server</a></h2>
 <h3 align="center"><a href="tutorial/readme.md">Instructions for importing bookmarklets</a></h2>

 # Vision Board